degutos/k8s-cka/notes/introduction.md

 #### ConfigMap

 Lets consider we have one Node with 02 pods: my-app and db, each of these pods have it own service (internal).
 The application access the db using the databse URL which usually is set in the application.
-When the application url changes for some reason we would have to deploy (rebuil) a new application with the new URL in order to the comunication work.
+When the application url changes for some reason we would have to deploy (rebuil) a new application with the new URL in order to the communication work.

 To fix the problem k8s has a component called ConfigMap which can store configuration data like database URL, and external configuration of your application, also user and password if needed although it is not safe store sensitive data in this file as a plain text.
 ConfigMap are attached to the pod so the pod can get data from ConfigMap file and read variables needed.